Showing posts with label #TV. Show all posts

 Single Parents Canceled; ABC and Hulu Should Saved It

 The series was about single parents helping raise each other and their children.
 If you're a fan of New Girl and Friends, this show might be the one to watch.
 The recently canceled series was my favorite comedy out of the ABC network, with The Conners.
-The series wasn't just well-written, but the characters were so grounded and so well-connected.
+The series wasn't just well-written; the characters were so grounded and well-connected.
 The chemistry of this ensemble cast is so irresistible no matter who you pair one another within an episode.

 But if I had to choose one pair I'd enjoyed through this series, it was Taran Killam and Leighton Meester's Will Copper and Angie D'Amato.
 While the two are best friends, they come to terms in the second season that they have feelings for one another.
-It wasn't till the season finale (that's now a series finale) that Angie learned Will's feelings for her.
+It was in the season finale (that's now a series finale) that Angie learned Will's feelings for her.
 And you can't tell me we can't get the third season after that moment?

 Yes, I'm very much upset and sad about the news.
 I looked forward to seeing where Will and Angie would go after that cliffhanger.
-With what's going on with COVID-19, I would think that the network would want to keep a good chunk of their shows (they picked up 13 shows for renewal).
+With what's going on with COVID-19, the network would want to keep a good chunk of their shows (they picked up 13 shows for renewal).
 While a few of the shows that got picked up over, Single Parents had about the same Live+3 Days DVR rating, but Single Parents had a higher DVR in the L+7 rating.

 But the thing that has stuck in my mind since the announcement that ABC is renewing shows that build a strategy to bring people together, create cultural moments, and make content that entertains and inspires across generations and demographics.
 Single Parents fits that model that the network's plan for the new season.
 The series has a substantial diversity that appeals to many people who are single and raising kids.